Why attend the NAFEMS World Congress?

 - What considerations should we be considering when specing their next hardware upgrade?

 - Are external cloud computing platforms a realistic option for your average company?
 What are the current barriers to moving to an external HPC platform.

-- How the commercial software licensing models are adapting to address the changing landscape?
+- How are the commercial software licensing models are adapting to address the changing landscape?